pretix/pretix-docs/docs/guides/seating.md

 Alternatively, press `Ctrl`+`V`.

 The editor will **validate** your layout.
+If the validation succeeds, then the "Validation" symbol in the top bar will be a green checkmark :btn-icon:fa3-check-circle-o::.
+If validation fails, then the symbol will be a red exclamation mark :btn-icon:fa3-exclamation-circle:: instead.
+Clicking the :btn-icon:fa3-save:: "Save" button while validation is failing results in your browser displaying a warning popup.
+You can still download the faulty plan by clicking the :btn:OK: button in that warning popup.

-It will warn you if there are duplicate seat numbers or row numbers.
+One possible cause for a failed validation are **duplicate** seat numbers or row numbers.
 Numbers are counted for each zone independently.
 This means that the same row and seat number can occur once on each zone.
 You can still assign different row and seat numbers to minimize confusion.